vitalelele/nmap2report/README.md

 - `-o, --output TEXT`: Path for the output report file.
 If not specified, a default name will be used (e.g., if input is scan.xml, output might be scan_report.md or .pdf)
 - `-f, --format [md|pdf]`: Output format: md for Markdown (default) or pdf for PDF
 - `-s, --style [semplice|corporate]`: Report style: semplice (simple) or corporate.
 Default is semplice
-- `--gui`: Launch the GUI instead of running in CLI mode

 **Examples:**